minkeymouse/nowcasting-kr/STATUS.md

 - ❌ **DDFM improvements NOT verified with new results** - Code improvements implemented but forecasting not re-run to compare with baseline (results exist but may be from before improvements)
 - ❌ **Phase 0 correlation analysis NOT executed** - Function exists but not run (~15 min, no training required)
 - ❌ **Baseline metrics analysis NOT executed** - Instructions added to ISSUES.md but not yet run
+- ❌ **No report sections modified** - Report sections not modified this iteration (only documentation files updated)

 **Current Limitations:**
 - **CRITICAL**: All backtest results failed with CUDA errors - code fixed but not verified by experiments (models exist, can verify now)
 - Forecasting results exist but may be from runs before latest code improvements - need to re-run to verify results reflect improvements
 - ARIMA produces no valid results (n_valid=0) - requires investigation
 - PDF compilation not executed - report sections ready but not compiled to verify page count
-- Tables/plots exist but may reflect results from before latest code improvements
+- Tables/plots regenerated and reflect current experiment results (forecasting results exist, nowcasting all failed)

 **Areas for Improvement:**
 - **PRIORITY 1**: Re-run backtesting - Models exist, Step 1 should run `bash agent_execute.sh backtest` to verify CUDA fixes work